Explore New England cruise ports with quaint towns, picturesque parks and fabulous food.

 Located on Mount Desert Island, Bar Harbor was once the summer refuge of the rich and famous.
 Today, Bar Harbor attracts visitors with its spectacular mountains, lakes, cliffs and beaches.
 It’s a totally walkable town, if that’s what you prefer to do.

-During your visit, take an excursion into Acadia National Park and head to Cadillac Mountain.
+During your visit, try an excursion into Acadia National Park and head to Cadillac Mountain.
 Or spend time in downtown Bar Harbor for shopping and a bite to eat before heading back to meet the tender to your ship.

 Newport, Rhode Island

 Many smaller cruise ships include Newport on their New England itineraries.
-Almost everyone has heard of Newport, once nicknamed the “American Versailles.” the glamorous mansions of the Vanderbilts, the Astors and the Morgans line Bellevue Avenue.
-Visitors still marvel at the opulence and splendor of a bygone era.
-Your cruise ship may offer the option to purchase tour tickets onboard.
+Almost everyone has heard of Newport, once nicknamed the “American Versailles” with the glamorous mansions of the Vanderbilts, the Astors and the Morgans that line Bellevue Avenue.

 While you’ll likely want to tour at least one of the storied mansions, other activities could include exploring Rose Island Lighthouse and strolling along the Cliff Walk.
 This dramatic promenade extends for 3.5 miles and bisects the backyards of the mansions on Bellevue Avenue and the rocky Atlantic coastline.

-Boston, Massachusetts
+Walk Through History in Boston, Massachusetts

 For history lovers, Boston is a treasure trove filled with storied landmarks, an immense library, public park and a heritage that extends back hundreds of years.
 Today, cruise lines such as Holland America, Princess Cruises and Cunard Line offer itineraries to Beantown.
 Cruise visitors can step back in time as they walk the city’s cobbled streets and gaslight districts.